tmeire/go-web-scaffold/README.md

 * Production: this layer builds off of the distroless image.
 It sets up the binary and opens up the required ports in the image.

+If you want a more in-depth explanation of why the Dockerfile looks the way it does, I wrote a whole blog post about it: https://www.digitalpowertools.com/blog/go-build-it.html

 ### Docker compose

 To allow you to easily run the service locally without having to install a lot of local dependencies, a docker-compose.yaml file is included.
 This file includes everything to run a minimal stack.